usnistgov/SOEN-PDK/README.md

 ## Documentation
 Main [documentation](https://pages.nist.gov/SOEN-PDK) on NIST pages.

-Developers who are modifying the docs can rebuild them with `make docs` or `make html`.
+Developers who are modifying the docs can rebuild them with `make docs`.
 The output is in `_site/index.html`.

 ## Feature Summary